deckhouse/virtualization/docs/USER_GUIDE.md

 #### NodeUSBDevice Conditions

-The status of a [NodeUSBDevice](/modules/virtualization/cr.html#nodeusbdevice) resource is represented by a set of conditions that describe its availability and assignment state:
+The status of a [NodeUSBDevice](/modules/virtualization/cr.html#nodeusbdevice) resource is represented by a set of conditions that describe its availability and assignment state.
+These conditions are available in `.status.conditions`:

 - **Ready**: Indicates whether the device is ready to use.
   - `Ready`: Device is ready to use.